In this section

 •__concat is a function that joins IpAddress to a string;

-•__eq is a function that checks the equality of two IpAddress;
+•__eq is a function that checks whether two IpAddress are equal;

 3.Examples

-•Logging messages generated by a procedure initiated asynchronously:
+•Log messages generated by a procedure started asynchronously:

 local dw = require "drweb"